 Long before laptop-based live music became a possibility, Howard Jones was lugging a much larger arsenal of gear on stage for his pioneering ‘one man band’ performances.
 Emerging in 1983, Jones initially used the Roland 808, Sequential Circuits Pro One and Juno 60 as the core of his setup.
 These devices had their limitations and quirks, but Jones embraced them and allowed them to shape his early sound.
 Since then, Jones has expanded his horizons, but now live performance is as important as ever.
-He recently embarked on the latest edition of the Retro Futura Tour, headlining a lineup of acts who rose to fame in the 80’s.
-In a phone interview, Jones discussed his use of musical technology and other topics.
+In a phone interview conducted prior to the 2017 Retro Futura tour, Jones discussed his use of musical technology and other topics.

 You’ve done the Retro Futura tour before, correct?
 What about it made you want to return?